mayurp/zlog/README.md

 ## How it works

 The format string is parsed at compiled time to extract argument names.
-Metadata about each LOG statement is then registered during static initialisation.
+Metadata about each LOG statement is registered during static initialisation.
 This metadata is then written on startup as a CTF 1.8 TDSL file.

 Logging of custom types is supported via compile time reflection.
 Use the REFLECT macro in the same compilation unit as the LOG statement as below.